 Iceland is one of the most beautiful places I have visited.
 More than anything, I would like to go there again.
 Because going there won’t make you a spendthrift junkie for sure.
 If you ever get a chance to go there, don’t miss it.
 After all, who doesn’t like Narnia or Game of Thrones or pristine landscapes.
 Reasons are endless. 🙂

 I was short on gear in this trip.
 I felt the void of a full frame camera to reduce noise and a 10 stop filter to cut more light.
 Gear I carried:

 Lens: Tokina 11-16 f2.8,Nikkor 35mm f1.8, Nikkor 50 mm f1.8

 If you liked my photography work, please follow my social media profiles.
 There are many more pictures which couldn’t fit here.
 As much as I wanted to put all of them, I also didn’t want to explode the post.
 Each of those pictures has a story of its own.

 Thanks to the acquaintances who served as the best travel buddies and who later became friends to cherish for years to come.
 I learned many things both from photographer’s perspective and as a human being.
 Not in any order: Nakul Sharma, Abhinav Pratap Singh, Hymakar Valluri, Saurbh Chugh, Sharadh Srivastava, Divisha Srivstav, Hiran Mayee, Florence Chemarin, Heena, Zurich Shah, Eric Follows

 Special thanks to Nakul and Abhinav for making the trip memorable.
 It was worth each minute.
-You can contact Nakul for his Iceland trips.
+His next Iceland trip is here.

 Clock didn’t tick for long since my first visit to US and I got a chance to visit Redmond again.
 Another high priority work, short deadline and huge expectations.